trafiklab/trafiklab.se/content/api/netex-datasets/overview.md

 [**NeTEx Sweden**](/api/netex-datasets/netex-sweden/) which is an aggregated dataset of all the different datasets in NeTEx Regional as a single feed.
 The feed contains all data present in GTFS Sweden, as well as additional data which can't be represented in GTFS.
 Realtime SIRI data is not available for the aggregated static NeTEx data.

+[**Samtrafiken sales data**](/api/netex-datasets/samtrafiken-sales-data/) which is a filtered dataset containing sellable data.
+This
+  API contains data intended for those selling public transport tickets through the Samtrafiken Access platform.
+  Note that the Samtrafiken Sales data API only contains traffic data, to actually sell tickets you need to use the Samtrafiken Access platform.

 [**Stops data**](/api/netex-datasets/stops-data/) which is an API that contains detailed data of Sweden's national stops and their mappings to stops from the [GTFS Regional](/api/gtfs-datasets/gtfs-regional/)